 1. Purchase 2-2.5 yards of flannel fabric (make sure the flannel printing is on both sides).

-3. Grab the loose threads on the side and pull them down gently, fraying the edges of the scarf.
+3. Pulling out threads, begin fraying the edges of the scarf.
+If you are struggling to grab a thread, don’t be afraid to use a seam ripper.
 Keep doing this until there are no loose threads and you have a beautifully frayed edge.
 Repeat on each side of the scarf.
 DONE!

 This is what TWO YARDS of fabric looks like.